1864 Herman Carlson Levin – (September 25th, 1864 – March 26th, 1948)

 In 1895, Levin traveled home to Sweden to visit family and friends.
 While there, he realized the demand for instruments back home was higher than expected.
 After all, there wasn’t nearly as much competition.
 Manufacturing instruments in Sweden could be very profitable.
 Levin returned to New York to dissolve his relationship with his partners and make arrangements to return to Sweden for good.
 With only 4,000 kroner as working capital, Levin opened up “Herman Carlsons Instrumentfabrik” on July 27th, 1900 at Norra Larmgatan in Gothenburg.
 He focused his business strategy on Europe.
 Let the others fight it out in America – Levin would concentrate on being the best in Europe.

 1900 – 1952 A. B. Herman Carlson’s Musikinstrumentfabrik

-With a small workshop at Norra Larmgatan 4, in Göteborg and a crew of 2, Levin began by manufacturing guitars and mandolins.
+With a small workshop at Norra Larmgatan in Göteborg, and a crew of two, Levin began by manufacturing guitars and mandolins.
 By the end of 1901 they had successfully produced 473 instruments.
 The design and quality were good and the instruments found favor in the local marketplace.
 The business began to expand with increasing demand for the instruments and by the end of 1903, with 5 employees, Levin had produced their 1,000th instrument.